RohanGautam/beanSafetyApp/README.md

 * getters are usually used for stream definition, so other classes just call this getter.
 * make sure streams are getting updated with the data they are listening to changes for
 * Can actually have more than 1 emulator running, with each acting as a seperate user.
+* `flutter clean` when you have no clue on why your app won't build.

 # TODO: remove api key from `android/app/src/main/AndroidManifest.xml`